 Troubleshooting

 Problem: The door still sags after tightening all screws The screw holes are stripped.
-Move to the stripped-hole repair in Step 4, or consider replacing the hinge if multiple holes are damaged.
+Move to the material-specific stripped-hole repair in Step 4, or consider replacing the hinge if multiple holes are damaged.

 Problem: European hinge adjustments won’t hold The adjustment cam mechanism has worn out.
 Replace the hinge — they’re standardized and available at most hardware stores for $8-15.